kazurayam/Asciidoc_to_README_in_Markdown/README.md

 ## Solution

 In [the discussion](https://github.com/github/markup/issues/1095), @chevdoor posted a workaround at 9th June 2021.
-Here I will quote his post entirely.
+Here I will quote his post entirely for easier reference.

     This is by far my favorite workaround although it requires a little setup and tooling.
     Install pandoc and asciidoctor, you can then create a new (executable) .gti/hooks/pre-commit file with the following content: